dev-manjit/code-test/README.md

 ## Description
-## A Lambda function read messages from text file which uploaded in  S3bucket, and send each message to a SQS queue, store them into a DynamoDB table, then removes them from the SQS queue and Text file if operation is success
+## A notification Lambda function read messages from text file which uploaded in S3bucket, send each message to a SQS queue, and Text file if operation is success
+    and another function store them into a DynamoDB table, then removes them from the SQS queue

 This pattern creates one S3 bucket,a SQS queue, a Lambda function and a DynamoDB table using SAM and Java 11.